Stunting of Growth in Developing Countries

 A multilevel analysis of individual, household and community level factors on stunting among children aged 6–59 months in Eswatini: a secondary analysis of the Eswatini 2010 and 2014 Multiple Indicator Cluster Surveys

 Comments: This was a secondary data analysis of Multiple Indicator Cluster Surveys four years apart in Eswatini, in southern Africa, where nearly a quarter of children aged under 2 years are stunted.
 The aim was to determine the individual, household, and community- level factors associated with childhood stunting in Eswatini over time.
 Nearly 2,000 children aged 6–59 months were included in the analysis at each of the two timepoints.
 During this interval stunting decreased significantly from 31.4 to 25.5%.
 When the researchers evaluated the factors that were associated with stunting overall, children from wealthier households were less likely to be stunted versus children from poorer households at both time points.
 However, other factors such as sanitation were significantly associated with stunting in 2010 (2-fold odds of being stunted were observed among children from households with a pit latrine/no toilet facility versus households with flushing toilets), but in 2014 this association was not significant.
 The region of residence also showed a similar pattern with a 2-fold increase in odds of stunting in Shiselweni versus Lubombo, which were both rural in 2010; however, this difference was not evident in 2014.
 The changes between the two surveys were attributed to multiagency programs including targeted nutrition interventions for undernourished children alongside improving access to safe water in communities and poverty alleviation that were implemented in many rural communities in Eswatini.
-This further highlights the potential gains that
+This further highlights the potential gains that can be realized by using integrated community level approaches that address multilevel factors associated with childhood stunting.

 Machine learning model demonstrates stunting at birth and systemic inflammatory biomarkers as predictors of subsequent infant growth – a four-year prospective study